The US trade relationship with China is one-sided and unfair, in favor of China.

 The most valuable thing on Earth, the American consumer market, is not on life support yet, but it is certainly ill.
 At the current stupid rate, in 20 years America will be the China of the 1960s and China will be the America of the 1960s.
 From an American perspective, that is stupid!
 We are in the driver’s seat.
 We do not have to transfer our wealth to anyone while jeopardizing our children’s futures.

 Again, the most valuable thing on Earth is the American consumer market!
 We can’t forget that.
 It is the leverage we own to correct this disastrous inequity.
 Those foreigners who want access to the American consumer market must pay.
 We simply cannot give away the most valuable thing on Earth for free and to our own detriment.

 Back in the day, the US government did not rely on taxes for its existence.
 It relied on tariffs.
 So important were these tariffs that we actually fought a civil war over them.
-I know, I know, the Civil War was about slavery.
+I know, the Civil War was about slavery.
 No, it wasn’t!
 It was about tariffs.
 Slavery was Lincoln’s straw man, but that’s an article for another day.
 Actually, I have already written that article…. https://powderedwigsociety.com/true-cause-of-the-civil-war-19546/

 Step Two – take immediate steps to reduce federal spending.
 No plan to resolve our debt issue, be it tariffs, default, or something else, will be of any benefit if we don’t address the source of the problem.
 We MUST reduce federal spending!